eduroam for Windows

 This page describes how to connect your Windows device to eduroam.

-- Manual configuration (only possible method for RWTH-institutes)
+- Configure eduroam manually (only possible method for RWTH-institutes)

 Step 1